On the probability that all eigenvalues of Gaussian, Wishart, and double Wishart random matrices lie within an interval: Introduction

 The limiting value and the limiting distribution of the extreme eigenvalues (largest or smallest) have also been studied intensively \cite{BaiSil:06,TraWid:09}.
 The Tracy-Widom laws give the asymptotic distribution of the extreme eigenvalues around the limiting values \cite{TraWid:94,TraWid:96,Joha:00,Joh:01,Sos:02,Joh:09,TraWid:09,FelSod:10,Ma:12}.
 Large deviation methods are used in \cite{DeaMaj:06,DeaMaj:08,NadMaj:11} to derive the asymptotic behavior of the distribution of the largest eigenvalue far from its mean value.

 For non-asymptotic analysis, where the random matrices have finite dimensions, deriving the distribution of eigenvalues is generally difficult, especially for the real Wishart and GOE.
-Recently, the exact distribution of the largest eigenvalue, as well as efficient recursive methods for its numerical computation, has been found for real white Wishart, multivariate Beta (also known as double Wishart), and GOE matrices \cite{Chi:14,Chi:14r}.
+Recently, the exact distribution of the largest eigenvalue, as well as efficient recursive methods for its numerical computation, has been found for real white Wishart, multivariate Beta (also known as double Wishart or MANOVA), and GOE matrices \cite{Chi:J14,Chi:J16}.
+These matrices are also denominated, using the names of the associated weight polynomials, as Laguerre (Wishart), Jacobi (double Wishart), and Hermite (Gaussian) ensembles.

-In this paper we give new expressions and efficient recursive methods for the evaluation of the probability $\psi(a,b)=P(a\leq \lambda_{\min}({\bf M}) , \lambda_{\max}({\bf M})\leq b)$ that all eigenvalues are within an arbitrary interval $[a,b]$, when $\bf M$ is a real finite dimensional white Wishart, double Wishart, or Gaussian symmetric matrix.
+In this paper we give new expressions and efficient recursive methods for the evaluation of the function $\psi(a,b)$, defined as the probability that all eigenvalues of a random matrix $\bf M$ are within an arbitrary interval $[a,b]$, when $\bf M$ is a real finite dimensional white Wishart, double Wishart, or Gaussian symmetric matrix.
 For completeness we provide also the results for complex Wishart (with arbitrary covariance), complex double Wishart, and GUE, by specializing \cite[Th.
 7]{ChiZan:C08}.
 The marginal cumulative distribution of the smallest eigenvalue and of the largest eigenvalue can be seen as the particular cases $1-\psi(a,\infty)$ and $\psi(-\infty,b)$, respectively.

-We then derive simple and accurate approximations to $\psi(a,b)$ based on gamma incomplete functions and valid for large matrices, and prove that the probability that all eigenvalues are within the limiting spectral support (given by the Marchenko-Pastur and the semicircle laws) tends for large dimensions to the universal values $0.6921$ and $0.9397$ for the real and complex cases, respectively.
+We then derive simple and accurate approximations to $\psi(a,b)$ based on the incomplete gamma function and valid for large matrices, and prove that the probability that all eigenvalues are within the limiting spectral support (given by the Mar{\v{c}}enko-Pastur and the semicircle laws) tends for large dimensions to the universal values $0.6921$ and $0.9397$ for the real and complex cases, respectively.